sonicsmith/awesome-open-frames/README.md

+## Home

+Welcome to Awesome Open Frames!
+This project is an interoperable standard extending the original Frames specification to support a broader range of applications and protocols.

+For more information, navigate through the tabs above.

 # Awesome Open Frames

 Open Frames is an interoperable [standard](https://github.com/open-frames/standard) extending the original Frames specification to support a broader range of applications and protocols.